 Cocktails often seem like a girly drink.
 But, who wants to stick to beer and shots of whiskey at the bar when there are so many other options?
 Thankfully, there are plenty of other manly mixed drinks, ones you can order without anyone looking at you sideways.
+For tequila fans, we’ve created a list of manly tequila drinks so you don’t have to sort through everything else.

-I know, I know, men can drink whatever they want.
+I know, I know, real men can drink whatever they want.
 You can order a cosmopolitan or an appletini at the bar if you really want to.
 Still, those drinks are going to get reactions.
 The manly tequila drinks in this list are quite different.

 What do we consider manly?
 Well, manly is whatever you want it to be, really.
 For some of these cocktails, the manly aspect is their name.
 Others are darkly colored, aren’t overly sweet, or are perhaps very strong.